TimoP80/fdc/README.md

 To see a list of changes made over time, check changelog.txt

+To compile you need the following components:

+JCL
+JVCL
+DelphiWebScript
+Synedit
+Graphics32

+Should compile just fine under Delphi 10 to Delphi 12

 Fallout Dialogue Creator - dialogue editor for Fallout 2 mods Copyright (C) 2005-2018 T. Pitkänen